 Face Lift in Houston TX

-Dr. Smith will discuss your areas of concern during your consultation and demonstrate the degree of correction you can expect in each area.
+Bruce K Smith MD will discuss your areas of concern during your consultation and demonstrate the degree of correction you can expect in each area.
 To schedule a consultation for a facelift in Houston call 713-659-2700 today.

 Facelift procedures can be limited by certain characteristics of your tissues.
 Some examples are: